-Dr. Julie A. Furst-Bowe was appointed the eighth chancellor of Southern Illinois University Edwardsville (SIUE) on July 2, 2012.
-SIUE is a St. Louis-area comprehensive master’s university with more than 14,000 students and 2,500 faculty and staff members.
-SIUE awards degrees in 44 baccalaureate and 70 graduate programs including arts and sciences, nursing, education, business and engineering.
+Dr. Julie A. Furst-Bowe was appointed the eighth Chancellor of Southern Illinois University Edwardsville (SIUE) on July 2, 2012.
+SIUE is a comprehensive master’s university with nearly 14,000 students and 2,500 faculty and staff members located in the St. Louis metropolitan area.
+SIUE awards degrees in 43 baccalaureate and 70 graduate programs, including arts and sciences, nursing, education, business and engineering.
 Advanced professional degree programs include the Doctor of Dental Medicine, Doctor of Pharmacy, Doctor of Nursing Practice, and Doctor of Education.
-The University includes a regional STEM Center, an outreach center in East St. Louis, a nursing complex in Springfield, a School of Dental Medicine in Alton, and a research and technology park.
+The University includes a regional STEM center, an outreach center in East St. Louis; satellite nursing programs in Springfield and Carbondale; a School of Dental Medicine in Alton; and a research and technology park.

-Locally, Dr. Furst-Bowe is a member of St. Louis Civic Progress, the executive committee of the Leadership Council of Southwestern Illinois, Innovate St. Louis, and the boards of directors of the Southern Illinois Collegiate Common Market, Hospital Sisters Health System, University Park – SIUE, and Girl Scouts of Southwestern Illinois.
-Dr. Furst-Bowe earned her doctorate in education from the University of Minnesota.
+Locally, Dr. Furst-Bowe is a member of St. Louis Civic Progress, the executive committee of the Leadership Council of Southwestern Illinois, Innovate St. Louis, and the Boards of Directors of the Southern Illinois Collegiate Common Market, Hospital Sisters Health System, University Park – SIUE, and Girl Scouts of Southern Illinois.
+Dr. Furst-Bowe earned her doctorate in Education from the University of Minnesota.
 Her dissertation received the Award of Excellence for Outstanding Research from the International Society for Performance Improvement.
-She has received numerous awards, including the 2011 Outstanding Achievement Award from Wisconsin Women in Higher Education Leadership.
+She has received numerous awards, including the Outstanding Achievement Award from Wisconsin Women in Higher Education Leadership in 2011.